decidables/decidables/packages/detectable/src/outcomes.md

 ## Accuracy

 On each trial, when we make a response, we might wonder about the relationship between our response and the actual state of affairs.
-We can talk about this in terms of the **accuracy** of our response.
-And sometimes that may be all that really matters - was my answer `Correct` or was it an `Error`?
+We can talk about this in terms of the :term[accuracy] of our response.
+And sometimes that may be all that really matters - was my answer :key[Correct] or was it an :key[Error]?

 Try a few trials of the task: